mui/material-ui/docs/src/pages/demos/steppers/steppers.md

 This example also shows the use of an optional step by placing the `optional` property on the second `Step` component.
 Note that it's up to you to manage when an optional step is skipped.
 Once you've determined this for a particular step you must set `completed={false}` to signify that even though the active step index has gone beyond the optional step, it's not actually complete.

+The example also uses a customized `StepConnector` element that changes border color based on the `active` and `completed` state.

 {{"demo": "pages/demos/steppers/HorizontalLinearStepper.js"}}

 ## Horizontal Non-linear